wasabi-io/bambu/README.md

 ## Motivation

-UI components built with `typescript` on top of `bulma` css framework.
+React Web components built with `typescript` on top of `bulma` css framework.

 #### Key Points